CommonLit’s digital library contains stories about greed with lessons and discussion questions you can pair with each text.

 “The Necklace” by Guy de Maupassant (9th Grade)

-In this short story, a woman who yearns to appear wealthy at a fancy dinner borrows her friend’s diamond necklace and loses it.
+In this short tale of greed, a woman who yearns to appear wealthy at a fancy dinner borrows her friend’s diamond necklace and loses it.
 She buys a replacement, landing herself in debt that she spends a decade working to repay.
 Only after her years of tireless work, she finds out that the necklace she lost in the first place was not made of real diamonds after all.

 Spark a deeper investigation of the main character, Mathilde, using Discussion Question 3, “Consider Mathilde’s motives throughout the text.
 What role does greed play in this story?”